elliotpark410/E-Commerce-Back-End/README.md

 # E-Commerce-Back-End
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
+E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
+Due to their prevalence, understanding the fundamental architecture of these platforms will be beneficial as a full-stack developer.

-E-commerce site back end using Express.js API and Sequelize to interact with a MySQL database
+E-commerce back end uses Express.js API and Sequelize to interact with a MySQL database.
+This application has API routes that allow a user to SELECT, INSERT, UPDATE, and DELETE data in three tables (categories, products, and tags).

-OLD README.MD MUST UPDATE!

-Employee Tracker is a command-line application to manage a company's employee database.
-With this application, you will be able to view and update 3 SQL tables (department, role, and employee).
-The purpose of this application is to have a Content Management System so that non-developers can easily view and interact with information stored in databases.
-The application uses [Node.js](https://nodejs.org/en/download/), [npm Inquirer](https://www.npmjs.com/package/inquirer), and [MySQL](https://www.mysql.com/downloads/).

 <br>